TheEpic0ne/HelpDatblockCom/docs/datearth.md

 *Notice!* Towns in a nation must have enough money in their town bank to pay nation taxes, else their town will fall to ruins.
 You can view your nation's tax rate with `/n`.

+*Notice!* When the capital town of a nation is captured, the most populated town in that nation becomes the new capital.

 ### Commands

 View detailed information on any siege affecting the town, using `/t`.